-Wouldn't it be grand if we could blame all our mistakes on machines.
+Wouldn't it be grand if we could blame all our mistakes on machines?
 We would never have to face the fact that often we are at the root of our problems.
-Think of entering data in a computer, "garbage in equals garbage out".
+Think of entering data into a computer, "garbage in = garbage out".

 The same theory applies to your laundry and your washing machine.
 The problems that we encounter in our laundry efforts can't always be blamed on the washer.
 Most of the time, I'm very sorry to say, it's you.

-So here's a list of laundry problems and their possible causes and what you can do to fix the problem and prevent it from happening again!
+So here's a list of laundry problems, their possible causes, and what you can do to fix the problem and prevent it from happening again.

-- Dingy clothes are caused by using the wrong detergent.
+Dingy clothes are caused by using the wrong detergent.
 Inexpensive detergents do not contain enough cleaning ingredients like surfactants and enzymes to remove many types of stains and sweaty, body soil.
 If the soil is not lifted off the fabric, suspended in the wash water, and then flushed away, it will redeposit on clothes leaving them looking dull and grey.
 Take the time to read the ingredients on the bottle to be sure that you have the correct product for your laundry needs.
-It will be best to use a heavy duty detergent for loads with lots of soil and a less expensive detergent for lightly soiled clothing.
+It is best to use a heavy-duty detergent for loads with lots of soil and a less expensive detergent for lightly soiled clothing.

-- Yellowed whites are caused by body soil that has not been removed from the fabric.
+Yellowed whites are caused by body soil that has not been removed from the fabric.
 Body soil is hard to remove if you are using an inexpensive detergent and cold water.
-Look at a white sheet.
-If the hem and edges are white but the center is yellowed, that is left in body soil.
-Switch to a heavy duty detergent and use warm or hot water to effectively remove the soil.
+Take a look at a white bedsheet.
+If the hem and edges are white but the center is yellowed, that is body soil trapped in the fibers.
+Switch to a heavy-duty detergent and use warm or hot water to effectively remove the soil.
 You may need to use a laundry booster to whiten the stained sheets.

-- Yellowed whites are caused by too much iron in your water supply.
+Yellowed whites are caused by too much iron in the water supply.
 Iron bacteria in your water supply will settle on clothes and cause them to yellow or eventually turn brown.
-You need a water filter to keep clothes white.
+Install a water filter to keep clothes white.